jamespgilbert/iis-docs/iis/application-frameworks/install-and-configure-php-on-iis/configure-smtp-e-mail-in-iis-7-and-above.md

 2. Under **Features**, select **Add Features**.
 3. Select the **SMTP Server** check box.
 4. Click **Add Required Role Services**.
 If there are any missing roles required for the SMTP installation, Windows Server® 2008 R2 or Windows Server® 2008 installs them.
 Click **Next**.
-5. You need to step through the entire wizard again, even though IIS is already installed (IIS 6 Management Compatibility and the IIS 6 Management Console must be installed for SMTP to work).
+5. You need to step through the entire wizard again, even though IIS is already installed (IIS 6 Metabase Compatibility and the IIS 6 Management Console must be installed for SMTP to work).

     [![](configure-smtp-e-mail-in-iis-7-and-above/_static/image2.jpg)](configure-smtp-e-mail-in-iis-7-and-above/_static/image1.jpg)